 My life continues to be enriched by the people I meet and the conversations we have.
 I believe that it is through relationships that we come to know and value ourselves, and I emphasize the therapeutic relationship as a foundation for healing, growth, and change.
 You can expect me to be authentic, genuine, and respectful, as I come to understand the nuances of your experience.
 I hope to emphasize your strengths, values, and inner wisdom to facilitate clarity, growth, and change.

 I have supported individuals with a variety of concerns, backgrounds, and circumstances in post-secondary, medical, community, and private practice settings.
 I welcome diversity and take care to approach this healing work with cultural responsiveness.
-My approach is driven by your needs, is informed by mental health research, and draws from humanistic, narrative, constructivist, and solution-focused frameworks.
+My approach is driven by your needs, is informed by mental health research, and draws from humanistic, narrative, constructivist, solution-focused, and emotion-focused frameworks.
 I welcome any questions you have about my background or about my approach to counselling.

 I am a registered psychologist with the College of Alberta Psychologists who has completed Masters-level education in counselling psychology.
 I am also a member of the Psychologists' Association of Alberta.
 I am a published author and a lifelong learner, currently back in a post-secondary setting facilitating the learning of future counsellors.

 Aside from counselling, I enjoy connecting with family and friends, spending time outside, witnessing my little ones grow and develop, taking pilates classes, and sipping cups of tea.
 I welcome the opportunity to get to know you.

 What To Expect